 Woolly Apple Aphid

-Biology: Overwinter as nymphs primarily on the roots, but sometimes in cracks and crevices in the tree canopy.
-Cottony colonies are visible by mid to late June.
-Their waxy coverings make them difficult to control.
+Overwinter as nymphs primarily on the roots, but sometimes in cracks and crevices in the tree canopy.
+White, cottony colonies are visible by mid to late June.
+Their waxy covering makes them difficult to control.

 Galls at feeding sites (twigs and roots); heavy feeding can reduce tree vigor; sticky colonies are messy during harvest.

 Start monitoring for colonies in mid-June by checking root suckers and edges of pruning cuts and wounds.